Today I am sharing winter decorating ideas for the living room. I added pink and some beautiful florals to create a light and airy space.

 How to Make Colored Bottles

-Pour the paint in the bottle.
+Pour the paint into the bottle.

 Swirl the paint inside the bottle until everything is covered with paint.
 (If you need more, be sure to add more.)
 Flip the bottle upside down and support them upright in a container (that will collect all of the paint).
 Let the paint drain out of the bottle.